 - Examine the role of our communities in disrupting the canon and holding ourselves, and each other, accountable for this work.

-To earn your certificate showing 9 hours of professional learning, you must successfully complete the following:
+To earn your certificates showing 9.5 hours of professional learning, you must successfully complete the following:

 - Review all course content, including videos and readings.

 - Complete all embedded interactive activities, including discussion boards.

 While we encourage you to complete the modules for all four pillars, you may also choose to select and complete the learning and activities from individual pillars.
 If you complete all activities within any one pillar, and take the post-survey, you will receive a professional learning certificate for the number of hours indicated in the course details section at the top of this page.